Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q51.
 Describe the functionality of a deque.

-- [ ] A deque adds items to one side and remove items from the other side.
+- [ ] A deque adds items to one side and removes items from the other side.
-- [ ] A deque adds items to either or both sides, but only removes items from the top.
+- [ ] A deque adds items to either or both sides but only removes items from the top.
-- [x] A deque adds items at either or both ends, and remove items at either or both ends.
+- [x] A deque adds items at either or both ends and removes items at either or both ends.
-- [ ] A deque adds items only to the top, but remove from either or both sides.
+- [ ] A deque adds items only to the top but removes them from either or both sides.

-Deque or Double Ended Queue is a generalized version of Queue data structure that allows insert and delete at both ends.
+Deque or Double Ended Queue is a generalized version of the Queue data structure that allows inserting and deletion at both ends.
 [reference](https://www.geeksforgeeks.org/deque-set-1-introduction-applications/?ref=gcse)

 #### Q52.
 What is the correct syntax for creating a variable that is bound to a set?